 Motorcycle Registration Document / Motorcycle Title – For UK riders, you must travel with your original V5C Vehicle registration document (other nationalities need the equivalent).
 We recommend having copies of this in case you are stopped at police of military checkpoints.

 Green Card – To be legal, you must have third party motorcycle insurance cover to ride in Morocco.
 This can be satisfied by possessing a ‘Green Card’ issued by your UK insurer as proof of third-party motorcycle cover in Morocco.
 You must present this to the Moroccan Customs as part of the entry procedure.
 In our experience, many UK insurers refuse to provide this (especially if you have a cheaper policy).
-If you cannot get a Green Card, at most points of entry to Morocco, there are booths selling local insurance.
-In 2019, costs were approximately €65 per motorcycle for 3 weeks.
-However, they can be closed at weekends.
-Buying at the border (if available) can be time-consuming and will only be for third party cover.
+If you cannot get a Green Card, at most points of entry to Morocco, there are booths selling local third party insurance through “CAT Assurance & Reassurance” ensuring that you comply with the minimum statutory third party regulations.
+In 2025, costs were approximately €90 per motorcycle for one month.
+NOTE – it is third party only.
+It does not cover theft, loss of write-off of your motorcycle.
+This is a risk that you have to accept.

 Travel Insurance – Take out comprehensive travel and medical insurance before you travel to cover your medical or repatriation costs in case of illness or injury.
 Consider Campbell Irvine who are adventure travel specialists.
 Tell them are you touring by motorcycle in Morocco.